xzzulz/blue-tree/readme.md

   previous sibling or null

 * node.item
-  Anything that is assigned asthe node payload
+  Anything that is assigned as the node payload

 * node.sub.n
   number of childs